 4) Be a student in good standing in the field of fisheries or a related discipline.

 Overall, applicants will be evaluated on their work and/or educational experiences and interest in the natural resources field, interest in professional advancement, reason(s) for attending the conference, reference contact information, and financial need.

 - The Cultural Travel award recipient may receive one or all of the following:

 2. Round-trip travel to and from the Chapter conference

 This award is based on need and the committee will try to get as many deserving candidates to the meeting as possible.
 In past years some recipients had their own lodging, were already members of AFS, and/or didn’t have to travel very far and the savings translated into allowing more recipients to participate.

 The award recipient will be introduced at the Alaska Chapter AFS conference.
 The recipient will also be expected to write a brief statement about their experience at the Chapter conference to be submitted for publication in the winter issue of the AK Chapter newsletter, Oncorhynchus.
 Applicants will also be encouraged to attend the student-mentor luncheons at the Chapter conferences to provide positive role models by interactions with students.

-The Cultural Diversity Travel Award Committee will provide information on Committee activities to the Chapter Executive Committee and at annual Chapter Business meetings.
+The Diversity and Inclusion Committee will provide information on Committee activities to the Chapter Executive Committee and at annual Chapter Business meetings.